RIPPL Impact Shorts Review

 3. Protection

-The padding is fine for casual use but falls way short of what you get with the Demon Flexforce.
+The padding is fine for casual riding, but it falls short of the better shorts I tested.

 4. Build Quality